galya-m/docs/docs/tutorials/running-local.md

 ### Login with Metamask

 After see how it is possible list some data coming from the blockchain let's see how you can login with your Nevermined dApp using our catalog integration with Metamask.
+Metamask is a popular cryptowallet that is easy to integrate with a plugin in your browser.
+Visit the [documentation](https://docs.metamask.io/guide/#why-metamask) to learn more and [download](https://metamask.io/) it for your favourite browser.

 1. As before, add the WalletProvider in `index.tsx`.
 ```